Define where the pipeline should find input data and save output data.

 This flag skips CDS prediction that is done by PYRODIGAL with which the distinct prediction for complete replicons and uncompleted contigs is done.

-For more information on how BAKTA predicts CDS please refer to BAKTA documentation.
+For more information on how BAKTA predicts CDS please refer to the BAKTA documentation.

 Modifies tool parameter(s):